LCDsoft/ILCDIRAC/docs/Files/UserGuide/userlibraries.rst

     Warning, important When running with the CALICE VO, the path has a different
     beginning: ``/calice/users/i/initial``.
 Notice the s at users.
-Also, CERN-SRM is not a valid storage element for CALICE users, so DESY-SRM or IN2P3-SRM must be prefered.
+Also, CERN-SRM is not a valid storage element for CALICE users, so DESY-SRM or IN2P3-SRM must be preferred.

 Custom Marlin Processors
 ------------------------

-If you want to run with your own libs (LD libs and/or MARLIN_DLL), the lib directory MUST have the following structure because Marlin is sensitive to the difference between a Processor librarye and a non processor library
+If you want to run with your own processors, the lib directory **must** have the following structure because Marlin is sensitive to the difference between a Processor library and a non processor library

-* The libraries must go under ``lib/lddlib/``.
-It is recommended to put the versioned libraries here as well, i.e., something like libUser.so, as well as libUser.so.5.7
+* Libraries that your processors depend on must go under ``lib/lddlib/``.
+It is recommended to put the versioned libraries here as well, i.e., something like ``libUser.so``, as well as ``libUser.so.5.7``

-* The processor libraries MUST be under ``lib/marlin_dll/`` Any ``MARLIN_DLL`` file must end on ``.so`` (not ``.so.xyz``)
+* The processor libraries **must** be under ``lib/marlin_dll/`` Any ``MARLIN_DLL`` file must end on ``.so`` (not ``.so.xyz``)